ibm-cloud-docs/billing-usage/ts_commit_cannot_apply.md

 {: #cannot-apply-commit}
 {: troubleshoot}

-You've already had a commitment on your account and you want to add another.
+You've already had an Enterprise Savings Plan commitment on your account and you want to add another.
 {: shortdesc}

 Your Enterprise Savings Plan account has expired and you try to add another commitment by using the Enterprise Savings Plan page in the {{site.data.keyword.cloud_notm}} console.